cobeylab/covid_IL/Parameters/README.md

 ## Rate of recovery for mildly symptomatic infections: &gamma;<sub>m</sub>

-Based on viral isolation data from patients with mild disease, we estiamte that infectiousness of mildly symptomatic people wanes after 7.5 days (Wolfel).
+Based on viral isolation data from patients with mild disease, we estiamte that infectiousness of mildly symptomatic people wanes after 7.5 days<sup>7</sup>.

 ## Rate of recovery for asymptomatic infections: &eta;